- January 3, 2014

 Continue?9876543210 is a single player survival platformer game with a science fiction theme.
 It was developed by Jason Oda and was released on January 3, 2014.
 It received mostly positive reviews from critics and neutral reviews from players.

-- The game offers a unique and thought-provoking narrative that explores themes of mortality and acceptance.
+- The game offers a unique and thought-provoking narrative that explores themes of mortality and existentialism, prompting moments of introspection.

-- Many players find the game confusing and disjointed, with a lack of clear guidance on objectives.
+- Many players find the game confusing and poorly explained, with a lack of clear objectives and guidance, making it difficult to engage fully.

-- The repetitive nature of the gameplay and unskippable cutscenes can detract from the overall enjoyment of the experience.
+- The repetitive nature of the gameplay and unskippable cutscenes can lead to boredom, diminishing the impact of the narrative over time.

 “Once you get the hang of the gameplay and pay a bit of attention to the surroundings and the NPCs, you'll probably enjoy the time more.”